Destiny-01/dacade-assignments/README.md

 ### How to test

-This is a simple NFT marketplace where anyone can create an auction with their NFT.
+This is a simple NFT marketplace where anyone can create an auction with their NFT, anyone can bid within a specified time, highest bid gets the NFT, auctioneer gets his money and the rest get their refunds.
 Kindly follow the instructions to test the full flow.

 1. Get a full ipfs link and paste it in the mintToken function (can upload an image to pinata to get one).